 Universal Life insurance

-Universal life insurance, also known as adjustable life insurance, allows policyholders to reduce or increase their death benefit and pay premiums more flexibly.
+Universal life insurance, also known as adjustable life insurance, allows policyholders to reduce or increase their death benefits and pay premiums more flexibly.
 Some policies also allow people to increase the face value of their insurance.
 This means that the payments on a policy can change, as can the death benefit.

 Other Types of Permanent Life Insurance